akdas1/SI568-AI-Resume-Analyzer/README.md

 Corrected a redundant while loop in the question receiver functions, since it was not needed.
 The main function’s while loop included the question.

 **May 9, 2025 Revision: fixed blank and corrupted inputs** One thing I have revised was the addition of a blank page filter in the file uploading steps.
-After the input file is extracted, the code will check if the text-string is empty.
+After the input file is extracted, the code will check if the text string is empty.
 It also strips empty white spaces just in case.
-For any reason the PDF file does not work, I revised the validated PDF path file to run in a try/ except statement.
-Similarly, whether the file is corrupted or blank, the user will be able to upload another file, or exit.
+If the PDF file does not work, I revised the validated PDF path file to run in a try/ except statement.
+Similarly, whether the file is corrupted or blank, the user will be able to upload another file or exit.

 ### Notes
 1. I originally referenced and sampled several generic resumes from **BeamJobs** to test code.
 These were removed to avoid sharing.
 However, you can view the AI-generated / transformed sample outputs within the "sampleoutput.pdf" for both the applicant and employer scripts.